jeffreyguenther/shiro/README.md

 build system and dependency manager.
 The interpreter depends on [ANTLR 4.5](http://www.antlr.org/) to generate the parser, lexer and parse tree event listeners. `build.gradle` is setup to automatically generate the Java code at compile time.
-You can use gradle from the commandline or use Netbeans or Eclipse, as both IDE's support gradle projects.
+You can use gradle from the commandline or use your favourite Java IDE.
+The awesome ANTLR plugin for IntelliJ makes it an easy choice.

 You can start the **Shiro Playground** application that allows you to load and run Shiro code using this command: